planetfederal/workshops/tutorials/osm-base/src/index.rst

 Once you have downloaded the ocean file, unzip it, then load it into the database::

-  shp2pgsql -s 4326 -I -D ocean.shp ocean | psql osm
+  shp2pgsql -g geom -s 4326 -I -D ocean.shp ocean | psql osm

 Clipping Your Own Ocean